aprato/dotfiles/README.md

 * `sudo gem update -n /usr/local/bin cocoapods`
 * `brew update`
 * `brew doctor` and follow the instructions
-* `brew upgrade appledoc`

-You can also check your other gems/formuleas with:
+You can also check your other gems/formulas with:
 * `gem outdated`
 * `brew outdated`